aws-samples/ecs-deep-learning-workshop/README.md

 #### Prediction:
 Since training a model can be resource intensive and a lengthy process, you will run through an example that uses a pre-trained model built from the full [ImageNet](http://image-net.org/) dataset, which is a collection of over 10 million images with thousands of classes for those images.
 This example is built with a Juypter notebook, so you can interactively walk through the example.

 1\.
-Open a web browser and visit this URL to access the Jupyter notebook for the demo; the password is ***XXXXXXXXX***:
+Open a web browser and visit this URL to access the Jupyter notebook for the demo; the password is what you configured when you built the image in lab 2.
 http://***ec2_public_dns_name***/notebooks/mxnet-notebooks/python/tutorials/predict_imagenet.ipynb

 2\.
 Play through the cells to run through this example, which loads and prepares the pre-trained model as well as provide methods to load images into the model to predict its classification.
 If you've never used Jupyter before, you're probably wonder how you know something is happening.
 Cells with code are denoted on the left with "In [n]" where n is simply a cell number.
-When you run a cell that takes time to process, the number will show an asterisk.
+When you play a cell that requires processing time, the number will show an asterisk.

 **IMPORTANT**: In cell 2, the default context is to use gpu, but in the case of this workshop, we're using cpu resources so change the text "gpu" to "cpu".
-This is a great feature of this particular framework, which makes it very easy to switch as needed.
-See the following screenshot to see this highlighted; also highlighted in the screenshot is the play button which lets you advance through the cells.
+Being able to switch between using cpu and gpu is a great feature of this library.
+See the following screenshot which illustrates where to change from gpu to cpu; also highlighted in the screenshot is the play button which lets you run the cells.
 While deep learning performance is better on gpu, you can make use of cpu resources in dev/test environments to keep costs down.

 ![Jupyter Notebook - Prediction](/images/jupyter-notebook-predict.png)

 3\.
 Once you've stepped through the two examples at the end of the notebook, try feeding arbitrary images to see how well the model performs.
 Remember that Jupyter notebooks let you input your own code in a cell and run it, so feel free to experiment.

+### Lab 5 - Wrap Image Classification training/prediction in ECS Tasks:
+At this point, you've run through training and prediction examples via command line and using a Juypter notebook.
+You can also configure ECS Tasks that will run these

+If you get stuck, we've actually created an ECS Task definition via the CloudFormation template that you ran in lab 1.

 ### Extra Credit Challenges:
 At this point, you've run through a couple examples to confirm sample training and prediction tasks are working as expected.
 Now it's up to you to use your creativity to take what you've built and expand on it.